bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

 except with convolutional layers.
 The right block uses a *bottleneck* design using three successive convolutional layers.
-Each layer has stride one, meaning the input and output pixel dimensions are the same, the main difference is the filter dimensions which are 64, 64, 256 respectively in the diagram.
+Each layer has stride one, meaning the input and output pixel dimensions are the same, the main difference is the filter dimensions which are 64, 64, 256 respectively in the diagram (these are just examples of numbers).
 So from a 256 dimension filter, we reduce it down to 64 in the first 1x1 and 3x3 layers, and the scale it back up to 256, hence the term bottleneck.

 .. figure:: /images/resnet2.png
   :height: 150px